 Bali does not have a major authorised Volvo Penta or Yanmar dealership within Benoa Harbour, and most yachts rely on independent diesel mechanics or general marine workshops based around the port.
 Routine servicing, troubleshooting, and minor repairs can be handled locally, but specialist work and brand‑specific diagnostics are limited.
 Parts for Volvo Penta, Yanmar, and other marine diesels are usually sourced from Jakarta, and delivery times vary depending on stock availability.
 Automotive diesel specialists in Denpasar can assist with injector servicing, fuel pump work, and general diagnostics, but they are not marine‑certified and may require guidance from the skipper regarding access and onboard systems.
 For major repairs, electronic diagnostics, or urgent parts, most yachts coordinate directly with authorised agents in Jakarta or Singapore and have components shipped to Bali.
 Local labour is reliable for straightforward tasks, but complex work should be planned with the limited support environment in mind.

 If you are headed somewhere remote in Indonesia then consider expanding your knowledge base or have an information resource on board for most DIY situations.
 Why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
 By and for yachties, with everything from batteries and charging, solar and wind, diesel engines and marine electronics and so much more.
 Your complete boat systems guide.
 650 pages of practical advice.
-In Australia or Southeast Asia go to Boat Books for a copy or order through Amazon.
+In Australia or Southeast Asia go to Boat Books for a copy.
 By a yachtsman for other Yachtsmen and Yachtswomen.
 Marine systems are my profession so let me help you save money.
-If in the USA then head to Amazon and buy your copy there.
+If in the USA then head to Barnes and Noble and buy your copy there.
+UK based boats can order here.

 Bali offers a wide range of food options, from small local warungs to international restaurants, and most visiting crews find it easy to eat well ashore without relying heavily on onboard cooking.
 Local dishes are varied and generally inexpensive, with nasi campur providing a reliable option of rice served with assorted meats, vegetables, and sambal.
 Grilled fish, known locally as ikan bakar, is widely available along the coast and typically served with lime and chili.
 Babi guling, a Balinese roast pork specialty, is common in traditional eateries, while ayam betutu offers a slow‑cooked spiced chicken dish that is popular across the island.
-Simple staples such as mie goreng, a fried noodle dish with vegetables and egg, are available everywhere and suit crews looking for quick, filling meals.
+Simple staples such as mie goreng, a fried noodle dish with vegetables and egg, are available everywhere.
 Coastal areas, particularly Jimbaran, are known for seafood grills that offer fresh fish cooked over charcoal.

 Street food is widely available, and hygiene standards are generally good in busy, high‑turnover establishments.
 For many crews, eating ashore is cheaper and easier than cooking onboard, especially when provisioning time is limited or when the vessel is preparing for onward passages.